After two weeks of public voting, we're delighted to announce the winners of our library card design competition!

-The six winning designs will be announced in March 2021.
+The six winning designs will be available on our new library cards from June 2021.

-Read the stories behind the designs of our 12 finalists.
+Read the stories behind the designs of our six winners.

-Please note: Text accompanying the finalists' designs has been edited for length.
+Please note: The text accompanying the winning designs has been edited for length.

 “I wanted to create an artwork to represent Auckland’s colourful cultures, plus feature the coastline with sea and sky”.